mcheah/Marlin4MPMD/README.md

 USE AT YOUR OWN RISK!
 3d printers have been known to fail and cause fires while unattended.
 I cannot be responsible for any failures as a result of using this software, although unlikely, Monoprice may use this as an excuse to void your warranty if you brick your printer (this is extremely unlikely).

 The stock power supply cannot power both heaters on at the same time, so a special firmware has been created to prevent this situation to allow use of the stock power supply.
 If you have upgraded to a 10A power supply, use the "firmware_10ALimit.bin" file to allow faster heating and potentially a higher max bed temperature.
 Otherwise, use the "firmware_5ALimit.bin" file, which should still heat the bed faster, but will still respect the 5A limit of the power supply
+###  Changes from stock monoprice firmware
+- Mesh bed leveling ignores the P0-5 / C parameters that the stock firmware uses.
+Instead, calling G29 will run a mesh leveling grid over a 7x7 area between -45 to 45mm on the X and Y axes in 15mm increments.
+Points outside the probeable radius on the print bed will be extrapolated based on probed values.
+This mesh grid is persistent, and saved/loaded by M500/M501.
+This means that you should probably not run G29 on startup for every print.
+Instead, your startup g-code only needs a G28 command at the top and the restored mesh grid should take care of the rest.
+If you find the initial height is off, then you should adjust the M665 H parameter manually to compensate.
+The Z parameter for G29 is still valid, but the better way is to use the M851 Z\<probe offset\> command to compensate for the switch travel of the bed.
+On my printer I use a value around -0.5mm.
+YMMV
+- Mesh bed leveling points can be retrieved and edited directly using the M421 command.
+This is extended by the standard Marlin g-code in the following ways:

+  M421 \<no parameters\> : displays the current mesh

+  M421 C : clears the current mesh

+  M421 E : re-extrapolates the non-probeable points on the mesh using the actual probe points.
+It is required that you set all of these points to 0.0 manually

+  M421 I\<X Index\> J\<Y Index\> Z\<Value\> sets the mesh value at I,J to the Z value

+  M421 I\<X Index\> J\<Y Index\> Q\<Offset> adjusts the mesh value at I,J up or down by Q offset

+  Editing of the mesh bed level is required to account for some of the peculiarities of this printer and non-linearities of the bed leveling switches.
+I strongly recommend doing a paper test at each of the probe points to verify the switch values.
+In some instances (especially opposite the delta towers) the variation can be as much as 0.2-0.3mm which can throw off the first layer on large prints.
+- added support for M48 for bed probe repeatability
+- M665 delta parameters now includes parameters for adjusting delta height (the distance from the Zmax home position to the bed, the Zmin position in mm), individual rod length (X,Y,Z: adjustments are added to the nominal length in mm), individual tower angles (A,B,C: adjustments to the tower angles in degrees, sum of all three should be 0)
 ###  How to load the Firmware on a stock printer?
 The binary of the Marlin4MPMD firmware is found under firmware binaries\firmware.bin.
 Also in this folder is the two stock firmwares as provided by [mpminidelta.com](https://www.mpminidelta.com/firmware/motion_controller), these can be re-loaded at any time by the following instructions.
 To load the binary onto your printer: